 Our early conclusions from the CNPS research

-It is to early to see any correlation between candidate loyalty and growth
+It is too early to see any correlation between candidate loyalty and growth

-The instant effect from starting to measure CNPS is that it goes up ☝️
+The instant effect of starting to measure CNPS is that your score will improve☝️

-Actually not that surprised that the instant effect is that it goes up when CNPS is measured after interviews.
+I am actually not that surprised that the instant effect is that scores go up when CNPS is measured after interviews.
 The CNPS is so closely connected to the experience of the recruiter you meet and the recruiter represents the company in interviews.

 Recruiters want to work with improvements using CNPS

-If you, for example, use Trustcruit to collect feedback from candidates and to measure the CNPS all feedback is collected in the exact same way.
-The quality of the data collected systematically and the comparison made against the industry standard that we offer in Trustcruit gives the data validation and the ability to measure performance over time.
+If you, for example, use Trustcruit to collect feedback from candidates and to measure the CNPS, all feedback is collected in the exact same way.
+Data is collected systematically, and the comparison made against the industry standard validates the data and enables the ability to measure performance over time.

 Note!
-The CNPS(Candidate net promoter score)measures how many promoters, passives, and detractors your brand has after candidates have gone through your recruitment process.
-Other things like quality in finding right talent, metrics for recruiters working in staffing and so on is not measured using the CNPS.
+The CNPS (Candidate Net Promoter Score) measures how many promoters, passives, and detractors your brand has after candidates have gone through your recruitment process.
+Other things like quality in finding the right talent, metrics for recruiters working in staffing, and so on are not measured using the CNPS.
 CNPS tells you how many candidates you turn into promoters.
-A key metric for measuring the strength in your employer brand.
+A key metric for measuring the strength of your employer brand.